 A lot of older returning students make the next mistake which is defaulting on a student loan.
 A loan default happens when the borrower fails to repay the loan.
 A student loan will go into default if a payment is not made in more than 270 days.
 If you loans go into default, several consequences can happen.
 Your loan is assigned to a collection agency; your wages can be garnished, your credit will be destroyed, and you won’t have any eligibility for additional federal student aid.
 The crazy thing is that there can be even more consequences.
 A loan default is nothing to play with.
 Getting your loan out of default status can take a long time.
 I’ve seen students miss semesters because of that process.
 I’d suggest that you make some kind of payment to your student loans so that you won’t get into default.

 The final mistake that I’ve seen students make when it comes to student loans is that they keep the cycle going.
-Some students continue to take out more loans from any source possible, whether it's through the FAFSA or with a private loan lender.
+Some students continue to take out more loans from any source possible, whether it's through the FAFSA or with a private student loan lender.
 They continue to take out more than they need even after myself or other counselors have talked to them.
 It sucks to see them making that mistake.
 They end up learning the lesson the hard way which is a few years after college.
 I hope that they take the time to at least educate their younger siblings and future children about student loans if they decide to go to college.
 The cycle has to end somewhere.
 Students have to stop getting into the massive amounts of student loan debt.

 Over the years I’ve seen quite a few students make mistakes regarding their student loans.
 If you are currently a student, realize that you don’t have to be a statistic.
 Only take out the amount of student loans that you need and you will be fine.
 If you are out of college, and you took too much money out, talk to younger people that you know.
 Tell them your story and educate them about student loans if you can.
 They will thank you for doing that.